-When your marriage splits up, you need to redefine your future, your path and yourself.
-In a marriage, you generally sacrifice so much of yourself (especially toward the end when it is failing and you are doing everything you can to desperately try to save it) that you lose sight of who you are—who you truly are, deep inside.
+When your marriage splits up, you need to redefine your future, your path, and yourself.
+In a marriage, you sacrifice so much of yourself, especially toward the end when all your efforts seem to be failing and you do everything you can to desperately try to save your relationship.
+In the midst of all that, it’s possible to lose sight of who you are—who you truly are, deep inside.

-My best divorce advice for women is to tell you, it is time to focus on you now—to get back to your authentic self.
+My best divorce advice for women is to tell you it is time to focus on you now—to get back to your authentic self.
 Figure out what makes you happy and where you want your life to go.
 You have unlimited opportunities now.
-Sure, it is not the path that you were on before, and it is not the path you expected, but you can re-define your future and you can make it better than before.
+You have choices.
+Sure, the path you are on now is not the path that you were on before and it is not the one you expected, but you can redefine your future and you can make it better than before.

 Daryl Weinman is a family law attorney, practicing in the Austin, Texas, area for twenty-one years.
 A child of divorce, a stepmother for fourteen years, a mother of two teenage boys, and divorced now herself for the past four years, Daryl has seen divorce from most every angle and can truly relate to the emotional struggles of her clients and divorced friends.
 To leverage her insights and smart, savvy takeaways, read her new book, Post Divorce Journey Back to Yourself available at Barnes & Noble or Amazon.com.
 Or if you are in the Austin area, or a resident of Texas and would like to consult with Daryl for legal divorce advice, visit here for details.

 Although SAS periodically features links to and writing by other professionals on the SAS website, SAS for Women™ is not responsible for the accuracy or content of that information.
 As for what is best for you and your future, SAS always recommends you speak to a professional to discuss the particulars of your situation.